This article is generated by AI translation.

 fixed_col = 123,

-@{set, email = :email} -- ❌ Rule won't remove the comma from the previous condition
+@{set, email = :email} -- ❌ Rule won't add a new comma but also won't remove the one from the previous condition

 WHERE id = :id